The fear of brushing your teeth affects many people and can quietly interfere with daily life.

 Understanding the signs and symptoms of dental anxiety is the first step toward managing it effectively.

-This type of anxiety can cause physical reactions such as a rapid heartbeat, excessive sweating, and nausea when faced with the prospect of oral hygiene tasks or the thought of having to visit the dentist.
+This type of anxiety often causes physical reactions such as a fast heartbeat, sweating, or nausea when thinking about brushing or going to the dentist.

 2. Why Do I Feel Like I Don’t Want to Brush My Teeth?